Rugelach

 Place the cookies, points tucked under, on a baking sheet lined with parchment paper.

-Bake for ~30 minutes, until lightly browned.
-Remove to a wire rack and let cool.
-Dust with powdered sugar.
+Bake for 20-30 minutes, or until lightly browned.
+Cool on baking sheet for 5 minutes.
+Move to a wire rack and let cool completely.

 4